kamytroste/WebhookPM/README.md

 ##### Para la versión en español revisa [README_ESPAÑOL](README_ES.md)

 # Webhook
 The Webhook class is a PHP utility intended for use in PocketMine-MP (it can be used in other areas as well), allowing seamless message delivery to Discord webhooks.
-It enables you to create both simple messages and enriched embeds.
+It enables you to create both simple messages and embeds.
 To use it, simply follow the steps below.

 ## Setup
 To set up the Webhook class in your PocketMine-MP project, follow these steps: